gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_mattermost.md

+---
+title: Teleport integration with Mattermost
+description: This guide explains how to setup a Mattermost plugin for Teleport for privilege elevation approvals.
+---

 # Teleport Mattermost Plugin Setup

 This guide will talk through how to setup Teleport with Mattermost.
 Teleport to Mattermost integration allows teams to approve or deny Teleport access requests using [Mattermost](https://mattermost.com/) an open source messaging platform.

 !!! warning
     The Approval Workflow only works with Teleport Enterprise as it requires several roles.